osisoft/AVEVA-Adapter-Azure-Event-Hubs-Docs/content/configuration/configuration.md

     See <xref:PIAdapterForAzureEventHubsDataSelectionConfiguration>.

-5. **Optional**: Configure data filters and if there is a proxy between the adapter and your egress endpoints, define it.
+5. **Optional**: Configure data filters, diagnostics and metadata, buffering, and logging.

     See the following topics:

     - <xref:DataFiltersConfiguration>
+    - <xref:GeneralConfiguration>
+    - <xref:BufferingConfiguration>
+    - <xref:LoggingConfiguration><br/><br/>

+6. Configure one or more egress and health endpoints.
+If there is a proxy between the adapter and your egress endpoints, define it.

+    See the following topics:

+    - <xref:EgressEndpointsConfiguration>
     - <xref:ConfigureANetworkProxy>

-6. Configure one or more egress endpoints.

-    See <xref:EgressEndpointsConfiguration>.

-7. **Optional**: Configure health endpoints, general (diagnostics and metadata), buffering, and logging.
-See the following topics:

     - <xref:HealthEndpointConfiguration>
-    - <xref:GeneralConfiguration>
-    - <xref:BufferingConfiguration>
-    - <xref:LoggingConfiguration>